+- A market analysis specific to online offerings.
 What will make you stand out online right now?
 Can you offer something different?

+- Offering platform.
 How will you make your offerings?
 Will you invest in a course software platform or keep things simple to start?

+- Drop-in or membership basis.
 Are your offerings drop-in or on a monthly or annual membership basis?

 Yoga Studio Business